unturned-info/unturned-3-knowledgebase/docs/Modding/CurrencyAsset.md

 `public string valueFormat { get; protected set; }` - The format in which the currency is displayed to the user.
 For example, `"{0:N0} USD"`.

+`public ItemCurrencyAsset.Entry[] entries { get; protected set; }` - Array of entries for the currency asset.

+`public struct Entry { public AssetReference<ItemAsset> item; public uint value; public bool isVisibleInVendorMenu; }` - Struct that contains the item, the value of it, and if it should be visible in the vendor menu.

 `public uint getInventoryValue(Player player)` - Returns an unsigned 32-bit integer which is the inventory value based on the currency asset.

 `public bool canAfford(Player player, uint value)` - Returns a true or false statement based on if the player can afford to spend a certain amount in that custom currency.

 `public void grantValue(Player player, uint requiredValue)` - Gives the player items that add up to the required value based on the currency asset.

+`public bool spendValue(Player player, uint requiredValue)` - Returns false if the player cannot afford the required value based on the currency asset.
+Otherwise, it will take items from the player's inventory that add up to the required value based on the currency asset and return true.